DrSmithFr/angular-babylon/README.md

 # AngularBaylon

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6, Typescript 3.7 and BabylonJS 4.1.

 ## Development server